Cutaneous lupus erythematosus

 Chronic/discoid cutaneous lupus erythematosus

-Common microscopic features of cutaneous lupus erythematosus:
+Common microscopic features of cutaneous lupus erythematosus include:

 • Civatte or colloid bodies: A civatte or colloid body is a damaged squamous cell.
-As a squamous cell dies it becomes small and turns bright pink.
+As a squamous cell dies, it becomes small and turns bright pink.

 • Thickening of the basement membrane: The basement membrane is the thin layer of tissue that separates the epidermis from the dermis.
 In CLE, it becomes abnormally thick.

-• Increased dermal mucin: The dermis is a thick layer of connective tissue just below the basement membrane.
+• Increased dermal mucin: The dermis is a thick layer of connective tissue below the basement membrane.
 CLE results in damage to the dermis by inflammatory cells and increased production of a substance called mucin.

 A+ A A-